jordan-rash/wc-terminal/README.md

-# Multi-Channel Chat App / Terminal Emulator
+# Multi-Channel Chat App / File System Emulator

 A fun little application that emulates a multiplayer "filesystem" and real time chat.